munificent/craftinginterpreters/book/chunks-of-bytecode.md

 ^code chunk-c

 It starts off completely empty.
 We don't even allocate an array yet.
-Here is how we will add code to the chunk:
+To append a byte to the end of the chunk we use:

 ^code write-chunk-h (1 before, 2 after)